vanjac/aodix-repair/README.md

 [Aodix](https://web.archive.org/web/20070819041559/http://www.aodix.com/pageaodixv4.html) was a music [sequencer](https://en.wikipedia.org/wiki/Music_sequencer) / [tracker](https://en.wikipedia.org/wiki/Music_tracker) program for Windows developed by Arguru Software.
 Unfortunately [the developer](https://en.wikipedia.org/wiki/Juan_Antonio_Arguelles_Rius) died in 2007, making v4.2.0.1 the last version of Aodix forever.

-Aodix still works well on modern systems, and has a unique combination of ideas that I haven't seen in any other music software.
+Aodix still works well on modern systems, and has a unique combination of ideas that I haven't seen in other music software.
 But there are also a few bugs that will never be fixed.
 The most painful one causes certain VSTs to be corrupted when the file is saved.
 This results in the error message `Unable to Locate Plugin`, the loss of VST instrument settings, and possibly a crash.

-I have created a [Cheat Engine](https://www.cheatengine.org/) table which patches this bug through code injection.
+I have created a [Cheat Engine](https://www.cheatengine.org/) table which patches this bug and others through code injection.
 I have also written a Python script which can automatically repair old corrupted project files under certain circumstances.

 In the process of creating these patches, I reverse-engineered and documented the `.adx` file format, as well as the internal memory layout of the program.
 See `adx-spec.txt` and `memory-layout.txt`.